vvkumar2/vvkumar2.github.io/README.md

 ### The Dataset

 The dataset, titled 'Estimation of obesity levels based on eating habits and physical condition', comprises 2111 instances and 17 features.
 It was specifically gathered to estimate obesity levels in individuals from Mexico, Peru, and Colombia, focusing on their eating habits and physical condition.
 The features include fundamental attributes such as Gender, Age, Height, Weight, alongside other lifestyle-related variables that are integral to understanding obesity levels.
-Some of these lifestyle related variables include:
+Some of these lifestyle-related variables include:

 * FAVC (Frequent Consumption of High Caloric Food): This variable records whether an individual frequently eats food high in calories.
 A high FAVC value may indicate a diet rich in fast food or processed items, which can contribute to a higher risk of obesity.